When i was a kid…

 When I was a kid, we once took a summer vacation by roping off a segment of the farmer’s cow pasture, pitching a tent, and setting up a small charcoal grill.
 The fishing by the river was good, but the cow patties were a bother.

 When I was a kid, we rode to Canada with a caravan of family and friends.
-Four or five of us kids rode in the back of Dad’s pick-up truck, lying flat out on a plywood board held up by the wheel wells.
+Four or five of us kids rode in the back of Dad’s pick-up truck, lying flat on a plywood board held up by the wheel wells.
 A piece of jagged carpet covered the splinters.
 Five-gallon jugs of gasoline were stored under our plank bed.

-Ah, the nostalgia – stories about the good old days when I was a kid fill my mind and make me laugh, even the ones that filled me with terrible as a child.
+Ah, the nostalgia – stories about the good old days when I was a kid fill my mind and make me laugh, even the ones that filled me with terror as a child.
 As an adult, I do everything I can to care for and honor those folks who filled my mind with delightful memories.
-As a grandparent, I do everything I can to fill my little ones with memories so they can one day look back and laugh and remember the good old days.
+As a grandparent, I do everything I work to fill my little ones with memories so they can one day look back and laugh and remember the good old days.

 House on the Highway